Here’s my list of business networking groups in Brighton, Hove and Sussex.

-If you find this list of Brighton business networking events useful, could you do me a favour?
+If you find this list of business networking groups in Brighton and Sussex useful, could you do me a favour?
 If you could tell other people about it, by tweeting about it, putting a link on your website, or just telling your new networking friends about it, that would be great.

 Brighton and Hove Chamber of Commerce

 Brighton and Hove Chamber of Commerce offers great networking opportunities.
 You’ll meet people from a wide range of companies across Brighton, and the Chamber has more members than any other business organisation in the city.
 I’ve got a vested interest here because I used to be the President of the Chamber, but I’ve been involved for so long simply because I think this is one of the most lively and interesting networking organisations in the city, despite sounding as if it’s full of dull old codgers.
 It’s not.

 Quite simply, it’s the one to be at.
 There’s a membership fee, but don’t let that put you off, as you only need to get a couple of new clients, or some good advice in order to make it worth your while to pay £15 + VAT per month.